 In recent years, the locally-sourced foods movement has gained a lot of momentum in Houston and farmers markets have sprouted throughout the city.
 Revival complements these markets, area farmers and food producers by providing them with a steady outlet for their products.
 The vast majority of the foodstuffs carried at Revival are sourced from within 150 miles of Houston.

 All of the wood in the store was salvaged from a 100-year-old house that was being demolished nearby.
-There's also an Old World butcher block and handmade finishings throughout.
+There's also an Old World butcher block and handmade finishes throughout.

-Beyond its grocery staples, the market serves up fresh made sandwiches, salads, pastries and more for in-store lunch and those on the go.
+Beyond its grocery staples, the market serves up freshly made sandwiches, salads, pastries and more for in-store breakfast, lunch and those on the go.